 Getting your Commercial Pilot Certificate is an exciting time in a pilot’s life.
-Commercial pilots often have to fly across countries, continents and even oceans.
-They have a lot of responsibilities on their shoulders and that is why they are required to have a commercial pilot’s license.
+Commercial pilots often have to fly across countries, continents, and even oceans.
+They have a lot of responsibilities on their shoulders, so they are required to have a commercial pilot’s license.
 A CPL is required to become a certified flight instructor.
-It is hard work, but very well worth it.
-There is a lot to know, however, and not just about flying.
-In this article, we will cover everything you need to know about getting your Commercial Pilot Certificate.
+It is hard work but very well worth it.
+However, there is a lot to know, not just about flying.
+This article will cover everything you need to know about getting your Commercial Pilot Certificate.

 Whether you’re already a licensed pilot or are just now beginning your flight training, the career of an airline pilot requires certification and specific training before ever boarding an airplane for hire.

-Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first take several locations in order to receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.
+Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first take several locations to receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.

 In this article, we’ll dive into all the details about becoming a professional college instructor or taking up work with international airlines while highlighting various routes to becoming a successful commercial airline pilot.

 Are you a sport or private pilot who wants to share your knowledge and passion with aspiring sport pilots?
 You should consider becoming a sport pilot instructor!
-Before you actually become one, there are different roles and different requirements which are slightly different from if you wish to become a professional pilot or a flying instructor.
+Before you become one, some roles and requirements differ slightly from if you wish to become a professional pilot or a flying instructor.

-After a large investment of time and money, you’ve finally become a pilot.
+After a significant investment of time and money, you’ve finally become a pilot.
 This is an achievement in itself!
 It’s great to have that dream realized.
 But as soon as you reach that goal, you set your sights on another one: getting paid to teach new and existing pilots.

-However, jobs for new pilots who have low flight hours are quite scarce.
+However, jobs for new pilots with low flight hours are pretty scarce.
 The good news is you can get your return on investment by becoming a certified flight instructor!